Recurrent Autoregressive Diffusion: Global Memory Meets Local Attention: Experiments

 In the chunk-wise setting, LSTM delivers the strongest performance across all metrics, improving notably over both the Diffusion Forcing (DF) baseline and the other recurrent variants.
 Mamba2-c and TTT-c, in contrast, perform worse than the baseline in PSNR and LPIPS, which focus more on image quality.
 This behavior reflects the burden placed on the recurrent module: without overlapped attention, all pixel-level continuity between chunks must be carried through hidden states or memory weights alone.
 LSTM benefits structurally from its separation of short-term memory (previous output $y_{t-1}$) and long-term memory (cell state $C_{t-1}$), which aligns well with this requirement.
 Mamba2 and TTT—designed for global compression rather than fine-grained pixel transport—struggle in comparison.

 In the frame-wise setting, all recurrent variants perform similarly.
 With a sliding step of 1, consecutive frames share an attention window, allowing pixel-level information to propagate directly through attention rather than via hidden states.
 This eliminates the main failure mode of Mamba2-c and TTT-c, enabling Mamba2-f, TTT-f, and LSTM-f to reach comparable quality with only small metric differences.
 Correspondingly, LSTM’s structural advantage is diminished, as its explicit short-memory $y_{t-1}$ pathway becomes less necessary when attention already provides strong local continuity.
+Meanwhile, compared with the baseline, the RAD model integrated with the RNN mechanism completely outperforms both Diffusion Forcing and Teacher Forcing.
+Even when compared to the VRAG method that explicitly models historical frames, the frame-wise RAD model achieves comparable performance.

 \paragraph{Frame-wise vs. Chunk-wise Autoregression}